Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: METHODS

 \subsection{Potential Energy Maps with Friction}

-Potential energy maps aim to describe the gross motion of an object given a specific actuator command and an initial object-grasper position, defined by $p$ in Fig. \ref{fig: grasperFrames}.
-These maps are constructed by determining the configuration of the fingers that result in static equilibrium of the grasper as well as the energy of the resulting stable system.
-In a frictionless system, the equilibrium configuration of the finger can be found by minimizing the energy of each finger of the grasper.
-For a finger with $n$ joints, the joint variable vector $q = [\theta_{1},...,\theta_{n}]$, and springs at each joint with spring constant $K_i$ the equilibrium joint angles of the finger can be found by carrying out the minimization in \eqref{eq: energyMinimizationNoFriction} subject to the appropriate contact constraints \cite{kragten2011underactuated}.
+Potential energy maps aim to describe the gross motion of a part given a specific actuator command and an initial part-gripper position, defined by $\Vec{p}$ in Fig.~\ref{figure: gripper parameters}.
+These maps are constructed by first fixing the part in place, then determining the configuration of the fingers that result in static equilibrium of the gripper as well as the energy of the resulting stable system.
+Once the energy has been determined for the entire configuration space of the part and gripper, the fixed part can be released, and its motion can be inferred from the gradient of the energy map~\cite{bircher2021complex}.

+In a frictionless system, the equilibrium configuration can be found by minimizing the energy of each finger.
+From Kragten~\cite{kragten2011underactuated}, the actuators are the sole energy source and thus the potential energy can be measured by the work done by the joint torques, $W_{actuators}$, and spring torques, $W_{springs}$.
+For a finger with $n$ joints, the joint variable vector $q = [\theta_{1},...,\theta_{n}]$, and springs at each joint with spring constant $K_i$ the equilibrium joint angles of the finger can be found by carrying out the minimization in~\eqref{eq: energy minimization no friction} subject to the appropriate contact constraints.
 Note that $\theta_{i_o}$ is the rest position for each joint.

-By solving \eqref{eq: energyMinimizationNoFriction} at each object-grasper configuration, we can predict the gross motion of the object by following potential energy gradients from high potential energy to low potential energy configurations.
-This was experimentally shown in \cite{bircher2019design, bircher2021complex}.
+By solving~\eqref{eq: energy minimization no friction} for each part-gripper configuration, we can predict the gross motion of the part by following energy gradients from high potential energy to low potential energy configurations.
+This was experimentally shown by Bircher et al.~\cite{bircher2019design, bircher2021complex}.